Karijini National Park

 - Be prepared with a fly net for the face shortly after the rainy season during the day when thousands of annoying flies are trying to get into your eyes or nose.

 - Stay back from dangerous cliff edges with loose rocks near their edges.
 They are often about 100 meters high.

 - Flash floods can occur and are extremely dangerous.
 Do not enter gorges if there is rain.
 If it starts raining while you are in a gorge, leave immediately.

 - The water in gorge pools can be icy.
-Be careful especially when they are deeper from March to May.
+Be careful, especially when they are deeper from March to May.
+However, even in September, the water is pretty cold.
 Avoid diving or staying in the water for extended periods as hypothermia can occur.

-- During summer, it can get extremely hot: Above 40°C. Bring plenty of water if you visit in summer.
+- During summer, it can get boiling hot: Above 40°C. Bring plenty of water if you visit in summer.

-- Dingoes are common around the Dales campground.
+Dingos are common around the Dales campground.
 They may scavenge for food and can become aggressive at times.
-Do not feed them, supervise children and walk in groups.
+Don't leave leftovers around your tent.
+Do not feed them, supervise children and walk-in groups.

 What to Bring to Karijini – Our Experiences

 - Plenty of food or get your meals at the Eco Retreat.
 It’s an hour drive to Tom Price to stock up.
 We went to Tom Price for groceries at the beginning and again on the way to Hamersley Gorge.

 - Plenty of water and beverages for the evening